Student Handbook – ABCs of Student Life

 Students are expected to practice appropriate personal hygiene and to maintain an environment within their room and their community which is sanitary.
 Perishable food items should be stored in sealed containers and/or refrigerated.
 Trash and food debris should be disposed of in the designated trash locations on the residence hall floor.
 Items that produce offensive odors should be disposed of appropriately.
 In order to maintain a sanitary environment within the room and community, the Academy encourages basic grooming and personal hygiene practices.
 These practices include, but are not limited to:

-- Showering with soap and wash cloth on a daily basis
+- Showering with soap and wash cloth on a regular basis

 - Daily use of deodorant/antiperspirant

 - Frequent and appropriate laundering of clothing, towels, and bedding

 Students are expected to comply with reasonable requests from Academy staff to meet the above expectations.